ayushaks999/Report_Generator/README.md

 * **End-to-end engineering:** from raw ingestion to scheduled delivery and multi-channel distribution.
 * **RAG with provenance:** retrieval traces and structured LLM outputs to enable audits and reproducible reasoning.
 * **Production thinking:** scheduler, fallbacks, secrets guidance, and modular adapters make this far more than a prototype — it's a production-ready template for automated reporting systems.

----

-If you'd like, I can:

-* Convert this into a single `README.md` file ready to paste into your repo, or
-* Produce a compact one-page recruiter summary, or
-* Add a short demo GIF/video embed and instructions for recording it.

-Tell me which one you want next.